 From AI-themed hackathons with 700+ participants to programs that simplify the check-in process by integrating with Amazon’s Alexa, airlines are officially on the AI bandwagon — and it’s paying off.
-AI is already making it possible for airlines to reduce instances of overbooking, better assist customers with chatbots, and even make boarding faster and more convenient with kiosks with facial recognition.
+AI is already making it possible for airlines to reduce instances of overbooking, better assist customers with chatbots, and even make boarding faster and more convenient at kiosks with facial recognition.

 What does customer-centric marketing look like when AI gets involved?
 Let us tell you a quick story.